FrancisBanville/ms_interpreting_probabilities/README.md

 networks, going as low as $0$ for forbidden links.
 However, because of observation errors due to taxonomic misidentifications and ecological misinterpretations (e.g., due to cryptic species and interactions,
-@Pringle2020Resolving), many observations of interactions are actually false positives.
+@Pringle2020Resolving), many observations of interactions are only false positives.
 Similarly, forbidden interactions can be false negatives in metawebs, e.g. if they have been assessed for specific phenotypes, locations or time.
 Implementing a Bayesian framework, which updates prior probabilities with